AdobeDocs/commerce-operations.en/help/performance/application-server.md

 /var/workspace/var/tmp/StateMonitor-junit-2024-04-10T18:50:39Z-oreUco.xml
 ```

 These files can be inspected with any tool you use to view XML or JSON, which will show the modified properties of service objects like GraphQlStateTest does.
-It uses the same skip list and filter list as GraphQlStateTest.
+The `--state-monitor` mode uses the same skip list and filter list as GraphQlStateTest.

 >[!NOTE]
 >